Chapter 6: The Sealed Galleries

 Elias struck a match.
 The lantern caught, and the sealed gallery resolved around them in a circle of insufficient amber.

-Iron-ribbed tunnel, ten feet across.
-She felt the conduits before she saw them — pipe runs along both walls, copper-banded at the joints, dark with fourteen years of untouched patina.
-Dead to her Calibrator sense.
-No flow, no vibration, no residual warmth.
-The floor grating held under her weight, heavy iron mesh over drainage channels gone nearly dry — she could hear the faintest trickle below, condensation finding its way through rock the institution called dormant.
+She felt the conduits before she saw them — pipe runs along both walls, dead to her Calibrator sense.
+No flow.
+No vibration.
+The floor grating held under her weight, heavy iron mesh over drainage channels gone nearly dry.
 The ceiling was low, braced with hand-forged brackets, each one slightly different from its neighbor.
 First Expansion work.
-Sixty years older than the Basin districts above them.

-The air was warm.
-Not steam-warm — the pipes were cold, their surfaces dull, dead.
 The warmth came from the walls.
-From the caldera rock behind the iron and the pipe, radiating a slow mineral heat that tasted of copper and ozone and deep time.
-She breathed it in and felt her Calibrator sense unfurl, reaching toward a frequency she had never been trained to read.
+Not the pipes — the pipes were cold.
+The caldera rock behind the iron, radiating a slow mineral heat that tasted of copper and ozone and deep time.
+She breathed it in and felt her Calibrator sense reach toward a frequency she had never been trained to read.

 She nodded.
 The draw was not coming from the pipe network.
-It was coming from behind it.
-Through it.
-From the caldera stone itself.
+It was coming through it.

 They walked.

 Elias touched one of the joints.
-His fingers traced the seam — reading it like a letter.
+His fingers traced the seam — reading it like a letter in a language he had taught himself.
 “First Expansion,” he said.
-“These are among the oldest engineered joints in the city.
-Whoever built this section knew what they were doing.
-The tolerances are tighter than anything we install now.”
+“Among the oldest engineered joints in the city.
+Tolerances tighter than anything we install now.”
 He withdrew his hand.
-“We lost something.
-Between then and now.
-I don’t know what to call it.
+“We lost something between then and now.
 Precision, maybe.
 Or care.”

-She looked at the joint he’d touched.
-The metal was warm under her gaze — not visibly, not measurably, but she could feel the warmth radiating from it at the edge of her perception, as she could feel the draw at the edge of her sternum.
+She felt the warmth radiating from the joint at the edge of her perception, the same way she felt the draw at the edge of her sternum.
 The rock behind the pipe was alive with a heat the institution had classified as dormant.

 “Elias.”